Arkansas Unemployment Insurance Claims

 3. Register for Work Online

 Register for work online using Arkansas JobLink (AJL) at www.arjoblink.arkansas.gov.
-If you need assistance, visit your local Arkansas Workforce Center.
+If you need assistance, send an email to [email protected] or contact your local Arkansas Workforce Center.

 4. File Weekly Claims